Wednesday 1 April 2020

 What were the others?
 Man invents invisibility; tries to sneak into harem; finds that invisibility is no use in the dark.
 Man invents immortality serum; becomes ill with incurable disease; takes serum just before he falls into a coma; doctors realise that he's going to remain in a coma forever, so they just bury him.
 I think the lesson is that if someone offers to make you the star of a short sci-fi story, you should decline.

 Trangia has made Trangias since the 1920s.
 The classic Trangia burns alcohol, although there are adapters that allow the use of pressurised gas and petroleum-based fuels.
-Methylated spirits work well, but I have also tried alcoholic hand sanitising gel, which doesn't smell as bad when it burns.
+Methylated spirits work well, but I've also tried alcoholic hand sanitising gel, which doesn't smell as bad when it burns.
 The important thing is that it should be more than 60% alcohol.

 Hand sanitiser is particularly useful because you can take it in airline hand luggage.
 100ml is enough for a few cups of tea and some soup, although ironically the viral pandemic means that it's now easier to get hold of meths.